HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - chaining
   - optional chaining
   - IIFE
-  - global 👂 heard
+  - global 🖐️ used
   - globalThis
   - window 👂 heard
-  - getters and setters 👂 heard
+  - getters and setters 🖐️ used
   - __proto__ 🖐️ used
-  - prototype 👂 heard
+  - prototype 🖐️ used
   - equality operators 🖐️ used
   - logical operators 🖐️ used
   - bitwise operators
   - ternary operator 🖐️ used
   - void 👂 heard
-  - yield 👂 heard
+  - yield 🖐️ used
   - await 🖐️ used
   - template literal
   - strict mode